CIARRES/ESPSGrid/documentation/Recommended Setup.md

 <p align="center">
   <img src="https://github.com/CIARRES/SG-Co-Simulation-Framework/blob/main/documentation/images/HW.png" width="400" alt="Recommended Setup Diagram">
 </p>
-*Figure 1: Recommended Setup for Physical Layer Simulation and IED Emulation*

 Alternatively, experiments can also be performed using Ubuntu as the platform for running the Simulink physical layer simulation in conjunction with IED emulation.